 Platforms: PC, PS4, Xbox One, Android

 The game features a unique crafting system that sees you creating a network of stations and power plants that can tether your character to provide oxygen as you explore the world.
-And since Astroneer doesn’t follow a scripted story, you and your buddies are free to do whatever you want.
+And since Astroneer doesn’t follow a scripted story, you and your pals are free to do whatever you want.

 Starbound